EmployeeIssues.comU.S. Employee Rights in Plain English

 Do all U.S. employers use the E-Verify System?

-No. Participation is voluntary for most employers; however, a few states have enacted laws that require certain employers to participate, while several others are considering similar laws.
-Additionally, President Bush ordered Federal contractors to participate.
+No. Participation is voluntary for most employers, except Federal agencies and contractors.
+However, a few states have enacted laws that require certain employers to participate and several others are considering similar laws.

 Do employers have to notify me that they participate in the E-Verify System?

 Yes.
-Participating employers must post a notice that they use the E-Verify System.
+Each participating employer must at least display a poster that indicates they use the E-Verify System.

 Can my employer use the E-Verify System to retroactively verify my employment eligibility?